-If you are unsure as to whether any specific costs would be covered by compensation, then our experts would be glad to talk this over with you and clarify the situation.
+If you are unsure as to whether any specific costs would be included in murder victims compensation claims, then our experts would be glad to talk this over with you and clarify the situation.
 No matter what the question, we are always here to help.

 Making a compensation claim after a loved one is murdered is hardly likely to be the first thing on your mind, but it is essential to understand the time limits that restrict cases like yours in order that you do not miss out on the compensation for manslaughter or murder you are entitled to.

 Although most personal injury limits are 3yrs from the time that the incident happened, claims to CICA have a time limit of just 2 years from the murder date.
 However, if you are over the 2 years’ time limit, do not hesitate to get in touch with us, as in some cases, special circumstances exist that will allow you to make a claim after this 2-year limit has passed.